-In other cases this may result in too many silhouettes cluttering the image or generating aliasing (see Figure 4.7).
-To reduce the number of silhouettes, we must have a way of marking those edges which are of more importance.
-For our application the edges of more importance are those with higher discontinuities in depth.
+application the edges of more importance are those with higher discontinuities in depth.
 Using the magnitude of the Laplacian, edges where the discontinuity is greater than a threshold can be marked.
 By varying this threshold we can selectively show edges corresponding to different degrees of discontinuity.
 Figure 4.7 shows a series of images where silhouettes are drawn for edges of decreasing discontinuity.

 The threshold can be used while rotating the object or changing the field of view without modification under certain circumstances.
 These conditions exist in two situations.
 The first is when the threshold used to determine edges is zero.
 No view dependent information is used in this case.
 The second scenario occurs when the relative depth of the objects remains nearly constant.
 This happens when the either the field of view changes or rotating about a point inside or close to the geometry such as the center.
 If the eye point moves away or towards the geometry, the threshold will need to be modified, because the relative depth values will change.
-Typical renderings of these particle datasets keep the view point towards the center of the object.
-A user will usually only rotate the object or change the field of view and not move the eye point closer or farther away, keeping the relative depth values meaningful to the depth threshold.
+User interaction, however, generally includes rotations only about the center of the object and changes in the field of view without moving the eye point closer or farther away, keeping the relative depth values meaningful to the depth threshold.